icerpc/icerpc-docs/pages/docs/slice/language-guide/parameters-and-fields.md

 {% /side-by-side %}

 When you give such a stream to the Slice generated code, the Slice library will complete this stream when it's done reading it.
 This can occur when there is nothing left to read or when the peer stops reading.
+The Slice library always pass a null exception to [`Complete`][pipe-reader-complete].

 When you receive such a stream, you must call [`Complete`][pipe-reader-complete] or [`CompleteAsync`][pipe-reader-complete-async] on the stream when you're done reading it.
+The exception argument is
+ignored: the peer doesn't see a difference between a null and non-null exception.

 For all other stream element types, a stream parameter is mapped to an `IAsyncEnumerable<T>` in C#.
 For example: